yuliavydra/TEST1/README.md

     4. The artifacts are then sent to CodeDeploy.
     5. CodeDeploy service packages the artifacts and deploys them to AWS Elastic Beanstock.

-    >p.Set up and used configuration management
+    >p.
+Set up and used configuration management

     For both development and production we used GitHub for source change control and AWS managed services for infrastructure,
     security, resource inventory, configuration history and configuration change.

-    >q.Setup or used continuous monitoring
+    >q.
+Setup or used continuous monitoring
     AWS Cloud Watch Service was used to collect and track metrics and perform continuous monitoring of application and server
     performance and availability.

-    >r.Deployed their software in an open source container
+    >r.
+Deployed their software in an open source container
     We deployed application in AWS Elastic Beanstock and provided a Docker-compose [script]() that can be used to deploy the
     solution on any Docker host.

-    >s.Provided sufficient documentation to install and run their prototype on another machine
+    >s.
+Provided sufficient documentation to install and run their prototype on another machine
     Instructions for installing and running our prototype can be found [here]().

-    >t.Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge
+    >t.
+Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge
     Informatix’ CalNotify prototype and its underlying platforms and frameworks are openly licensed and free.